jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

     name: assisted-deployment-pull-secret
 ```

 - **NMState Config**: This is an **optional** configuration that you want to add when the Network configuration needs some adjustments like work with Bonding or use a concrete VLAN or just declaring a Static IP.
 The NMState is a generic/standard configuration that could be used in a separate way of Assisted Installer/ACM and the [documentation can be found here](https://github.com/nmstate/nmstate) and [here are some examples](https://nmstate.io/examples.html).

-Each NMStateConfig is labeled with a key:value label, and this label will be referenced from the InfraEnv (check the next step) object used to configure this cluster.
+Each `NMStateConfig` is labeled with a key:value label, and this label will be referenced from the InfraEnv (check the next step) object used to configure this cluster.

 **Notes**:

-- An array of interfaces is provided to each NMStateConfig, for each interface the user must provide a name and the mac address which identifies the interface.
+- An array of interfaces is provided to each `NMStateConfig`, for each interface the user must provide a name and the mac address which identifies the interface.

 - The configuration for the interface will be provided in the `spec.config.interfaces` section.

-- Multiple NMStateConfig can have the same label, so they'll apply to the same cluster with the InfraEnv set to that specific label.
+- Multiple `NMStateConfig` can have the same label, so they'll apply to the same cluster with the InfraEnv set to that specific label.
 The assisted-installer will inject these configurations to all the nodes in this cluster, but the configuration will only be applied to the interfaces with the matching mac address.

-- Having multiple NMStateConfig for the same cluster, the user must make sure to provide only one configuration per interface.
+- Having multiple `NMStateConfig` for the same cluster, the user must make sure to provide only one configuration per interface.
 Otherwise this would result in unpredictable configurations, failures or bugs.

 This is a sample as to how should it look like on an IPv6 environment: